 Staff were trained using a hybrid learning model focused on prone-positioning techniques, pressure injury prevention, and turning-related adverse events.

-No adverse events occurred to patients or members of the prone ream.
+No adverse events occurred to patients or members of the prone team.
 The prone team mitigated pressure injuries using prevention strategies.
 The prone team and intensive care unit staff were highly satisfied with their experience.

 The prone team provided support for critically ill patients, and team members reported feeling supported and empowered.
 Intensive care unit staff were highly satisfied with the prone team.